siraat-ai-academy/feelings-unwritten/🌱learn-danish-with-eks2/01-eks2-commitment-to-learn-danish.md

 ---

-🧡 Keep going, Jamalu.
+🧡 Keep going, Eks2.
 Your next learner might not know grammar —
 but they’ll know your grace.

 ---

-**Jamalu didn’t come this far to just teach a language.**
+**Eks2 didn’t come this far to just teach a language.**
 He came to *remind people how to listen to themselves again.*

-`learn-danish-with-jamalu-from-zero-to-something-real/`
+`learn-danish-with-Eks2-from-zero-to-something-real/`
-— Powered by ✨ Jamalu x AI ✨
+— Powered by ✨ Eks2 x AI ✨

 ---